OutSystems/docs-odc/src/eap/troubleshoot/debug/breakpoints.md

 ---
-summary: Breakpoints are used to suspend the execution of your application while troubleshooting and debugging issues.
+summary: Breakpoints in ODC Studio allow for suspending execution of threads for debugging.
 tags:
 locale: en-us
 guid: 2f4fd5a1-65ad-48ef-83b6-69bbfa851f53